Elevating storytelling across a global brand platform

 UX Foundations

 Alongside creative exploration, we established the UX patterns that would guide how stories are structured and discovered.
-Wireframes clarified where content lives, how modules scale, and how users move through editorial narratives.

 Clarifying Story Entry Points

-We introduced topical rivers with supporting highlight cards to guide readers into timely content while ensuring evergreen brand stories never got buried.
+I introduced topical rivers with supporting highlight cards to guide readers into timely content while ensuring evergreen brand stories never got buried.
 This structure reduced editorial overhead and gave Starbucks a repeatable way to balance business priorities with audience interest.

 Creating Consistency Across Modules